ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

  c.
 To fork a repo so that you can contribute changes through pull requests, click **Fork**.

-1. To use GitHub Issues for issue tracking, select the **Enable GitHub Issues** check box.
+1. To use GitHub Issues for issue tracking, select the **Enable GitHub Issues** checkbox.
 1. Click **Create Integration**.
 1. Click the card for the {{site.data.keyword.ghe_short}} repo that you want to work with.
 Your company's {{site.data.keyword.ghe_short}} repo opens.